 Cockroaches aren’t the only type of pest that is drawn to mulch.
 Termites can also feed on mulch and even build their subterranean colonies beneath mulched garden beds.
 Ants sometimes build ant piles in mulch, and spiders, centipedes, and earwigs might also be right at home in piles of mulch.

 Mulch can be very beneficial in a yard.
 It helps plants and trees whether through extreme temperatures and retains the moisture they need to thrive.
 It can also act as a natural weed barrier, cutting down on the growth of undesirable, fast-growing, opportunistic plants in your garden.

 But mulch can also harbor several different kinds of unwanted pests.
 If you have mulch in your yard, it’s a good idea not to spread mulch too close to the house.
 Instead, keep a one-foot barrier between the foundation of the home and the edge of any mulched bed.
 This will help to keep cockroaches away from your home, not to mention termites and other pests.

 A pest control professional can give you advice on any areas of your yard that might be attracting roaches or other pests.
 They can offer tips on ways to keep pests away, so you can have a beautiful garden without accidentally creating the perfect conditions for a cockroach infestation.

 ABC Can Control the Pests on Your Property

 Both mice and cockroaches are extremely difficult to control.
 If you have noticed these pests or the signs of their activity, contact ABC Home & Commercial Services.
-Our professionals will create a custom pest treatment plan, so you don’t have to worry about unwanted creatures on your property.
+Our professionals will create a custom rodent control plan, so you don’t have to worry about unwanted creatures on your property.